mmontonerin/Drosophila_wolbachia_infection_related_genes/README.md

-# Pipeline of the study of Drosophila species in the group Willistoni, from genome assembly to gene analysis
+# Genomics of Drosophila species in the group Willistoni
+## Pipeline from genome assembly to gene analysis
 ### Analysis of some of the genes involved in the interaction of Wolbachia and Drosophila, both in restricted and systemic infections

 ##Data